Boarding Handbook

 Weekend Schedule and Curfews

-Boarding staff will plan and supervise weekend activities that offer opportunities to leave campus to explore the city, engage with Canadian culture and have new experiences.
+Boarding staff will plan and supervise weekend activities that offer opportunities to leave campus to explore the city, engage with Canadian culture and gain new experiences.

 Weekends